mackekk/hyperwizard/README.md

 # HyperWizard –  Canvas Platformer

-A neon, psychedelic platformer where a wizard sprints through hyperspace.
+A neon platformer where a wizard sprints through hyperspace.
 Built for speed, clarity, and minimal config.

 ## Project Goal
 - Ship a smooth, arcade-style platformer with tight feel (run + higher/longer jump).